codex-academy/codeX_ReleaseOneNarrativeWorkbook/Promises.md

         });
 ```

-To create the `read-file` module as a Promise looks like this:
+To create the `read-file` module using a Promise looks like this:

 ```javascript
 var Promise = require('bluebird');